Cordoba Spain – Exciting history, sights and festivals !

 Here are a couple of the best with good reviews from their visitors

-Two popular four stars hotels in the Old Town are Eurostars Azahar and Soho Boutique Capuchinos & Spa.
+Two famous four stars hotels in the Old Town are Eurostars Azahar and Soho Boutique Capuchinos & Spa.

-Eurostars Azahar – Situated only 1 kilometer away from La Mezquita and 200 meters away from the Roman Temple.
+Eurostars Azahar is situated only 1 kilometre from La Mezquita and 200 meters from the Roman Temple.

 This 4-star hotel boasts some of the best reviews and a 9.4 rating on Booking.com.

-Featuring a bar, a sauna, a gym, a car rental service, and a great room service, wheelchair accessible.
+Featuring a bar, a sauna, a gym, a car rental service, and an excellent room service, wheelchair accessible.

 Eurostars Azahar will be a great choice if you prefer to stay in the very heart of Cordoba.